aws-amplify/amplify-category-api/CONTRIBUTING.md

 1. Run `yarn lint` to find any linting errors
 1. Then, push your branch: `git push origin HEAD` (pushes the current branch to origin remote)
 1. Open GitHub to create a PR from your newly published branch.
 Fill out the PR template and submit a PR.
-1. Finally, the Amplify CLI team will review your PR.
+1. Finally, the Amplify Data team will review your PR.
 Add reviewers based on the core member who is tracking the issue with you or code owners. _In the meantime, address any automated check that fail (such as linting, unit tests, etc. in CI)_

 ## Bug Reports